New Legislation Does NOT Follow Responsible Science

 APHIS header

-Recent legislation has made G.E., also referred to as "genetic engineering" or “precision breeding,” is available to manufacturers to go directly to market with little to no oversight for plants, animals, and microorganisms, along with new tools for “climate change” Techniques.
+Recent legislation changes to "7 CRF part 340" has made G.E., also referred to as "genetic engineering" or “precision breeding,” is available to manufacturers to go directly to market with little to no oversight for plants, animals, and microorganisms, along with new tools for “climate change” Techniques.
 The new deregulation of “stacked traits” adopted in 2022 affirmed that “Only targeted traits of the proposed DNA will be evaluated” Over 86% of the Genome is unevaluated and can be released into the environment without consequence because of the definition of… “Best known science at the time.”
 This simple clause will protect manufacturers if “unintended consequences” occur and will protect companies from compensation to the environment/people for their actions.

 Here are some responses we got from USDA APHIS/BRS division about this topic;